shiimizu/ena/README.md

 Core functionality works.
 There are things that could be improved on:
 * Panics on no network connection.
 Workaround currently is to set a really high `retry_attempts`.
 * Logging could be better
-* Postgres is not getting to correct amount of media files...
+* Postgres is not getting to correct amount of media files.
+    Solution found and implementation is underway.
+See [this report](error-media-log.md) for more information.

 ## Asagi drop-in status
 * Posts deleted that are outputted to the screen will likely appear twice.
 Don't worry, it's just displaying issue.